In this guide we’ll look at the best wood glue products for the UK market.

-Wood glues dry fast and many of the above glues will bond within minutes.
-However, to create a really good bond you will want to clamp your joint in place after glueing the pieces and leave the clamps in place for at least an hour in ideal conditions.
-In damp conditions, you might need to leave them for a while longer.
+Wood glues dry fast and many of the glues above will bond within minutes.
+However, to create a really good bond you will want to clamp your joint in place after gluing the pieces and leave the clamps in place for at least an hour in ideal conditions.
+In damp conditions you might need to leave them for a while longer.

 It is best to allow at least 24 hours before stressing the joint to ensure the glue has completely cured to its full strength.

 Modern wood glues are extremely strong.
 In fact, they are stronger than the wood itself.
 Having said that, the strongest wood glue will only work at its best if the joint to be glued is well made.
 Even the strongest wood glue can’t hold a joint together well if there are large gaps.
 So, you can rely on wood glue to create a really impressive bond but do make sure the joint has a nice tight fit.

 The best way to remove glue, especially strong wood glue, is to apply heat.
 Use a heat gun on the joint line to soften it and then gradually apply slow, steady pressure to open the joint.
 You might have to reheat the glue periodically.
 Don’t use too high a heat as this may damage the wood.